Ever applied for a job, sought out a bit of advice, and been told promptly to “just be yourself“?

 You don’t want stressed candidates – we know that.
 But you also can’t just stop assessing them.
 There has to be a balance.

-So how about an assessment that 82% of candidates find less stressful than traditional tests?
+So how about a psychometric assessment that 82% of candidates find less stressful than traditional tests?
 One they actually enjoy, while still delivering you the insight you need to see beyond the CV?

 That sounds a bit like our behaviour-based assessment (BBA).
 We asked a few candidates how they felt after completing it:

 “A fun way to take the edge off the ‘normal’ psychometrics.
 Refreshing!” – AXA candidate

 “This is the best assessment I’ve ever done.
 Once I started, all my nervousness was gone with only excitement left.” – PwC candidate

 “All companies should use an assessment like this.
 You don’t feel as nervous.” – Capita candidate